Aerial Photography Meaning

 Aerial photography plays a vital role in environmental monitoring and conservation efforts.
 It allows for the identification and tracking of environmental changes, such as deforestation, habitat loss, and natural disasters.
 Aerial images provide a comprehensive view of large areas, enabling researchers and environmentalists to assess the impact of human activities on ecosystems.
 Aerial photography is also used for monitoring wildlife populations, assessing vegetation health, and detecting pollution sources, aiding in the conservation and management of natural resources.

-See also Aerial Photography Myrtle Beach
+See also Aerial Photography Definition

 Real estate and construction